mohammedkhalilia/SOM/README.md

    `RELATIONALFUZZY` - a combination of the RELATIONAL SOM and FUZZY BATCH SOM (see ref.
 [3])

+NOTE: this toolbox includes a function named summarization() that tried to summarize the results of SOM by addign a layer of labels on the map.
+This function is a work in progress and it still needs tweaking.
+Feel free to use it and modify it as you wish.
+Also, this function a built-in MATLAB function watershed() to segment the U-matrix and to identify the regions/clusters. watershed() is part of the image processing toolbox.

 SOM Configurations
 ----------------------------------
  `data`           - either the feature vector data organized in a n x d matrix or a